informalsystems/modelator-py/samples/usage.md

 **_This document is a work in progress and not all features are documented yet_**.

 This document focuses on usage overview and using the cli executable tool.
 The functionality is all also useable via library functions.
-Please see [foo.py](./foo.py) for library function examples.
+Please see [library_usage.py](./library_usage.py) for library function examples.

+## Getting the cli tool

 To install the cli tool